 This new policy, which in the initial ruling will last 150 days, ensures that those on the frontlines of the fight with this novel virus will be covered for lost wages and medical bills sustained as a result of COVID-19 through the Illinois Workers’ Compensation Commission.
-The ruling applies to police officers, fire fighters, corrections officers, grocery store workers, postal workers, health care workers and food producers, as well as some other essential workers to start.
+The ruling applies to police officers, firefighters, corrections officers, grocery store workers, postal workers, health care workers and food producers, as well as some other essential workers.

 Benefits For Those Infected with COVID-19